Integrate

 Importance drives what compaction preserves — tag it honestly.
 0 trace · 1 normal · 2 decision / file change / blocker / result (always preserved) · 3 critical user instruction / active next step (explicit in state or handover).
 See the Docs for the full table.

-You can also keep the derived state current as work progresses — update_state validates, recomputes the threshold band, and writes atomically with a history snapshot:
+Keep the derived state current as work progresses — update_state validates, recomputes the threshold band, and writes atomically with a history snapshot:

 remaind.update_state(base, lambda st: {